DaKheera47/autoclass/readme.md

 ### `firstInstall.bat`

 -   Installs all necessary programs needed for the program to work.
--   Installs Zoom (used for classes), OBS Studio (to record classes) & Python (the language of the program)
+-   Installs Zoom (used for classes) & Python (the language of the program)
 -   Will take considerable time, so be patient (~20 minutes on 16mbps internet)

 ### `installationFromScratch.bat`

 -   Installs all necessary programs needed for the program to work.
--   Installs Zoom (used for classes), OBS Studio (to record classes) & Python (the language of the program)
+-   Installs Zoom (used for classes) & Python (the language of the program)
 -   Additionally, also downloads the source code to the same folder, and executes the `scheduledClassLauncher.bat`
 -   Will take considerable time, so be patient (~20 minutes on 16mbps internet)